GenericMappingTools/gmt/doc/rst/source/grdmath.rst

       :width: 100%
       :align: center

-   Hewlett-Packard made lots of calculators using Reverse Polish Notation (left), which is a post-fix system for mathematical notion developed by `Jan_Łukasiewicz <https://en.wikipedia.org/wiki/Jan_Łukasiewicz>`_.
+   Hewlett-Packard made lots of calculators (left) using Reverse Polish Notation, which is a post-fix system for mathematical notion originally developed by `Jan_Łukasiewicz <https://en.wikipedia.org/wiki/Jan_Łukasiewicz>`_.
+   Here, operands are entered first followed by an operator, e.g., "3 5 +" instead of "3 + 5 =".

 Required Arguments
 ------------------